consiglionazionaledellericerche/jscontact-tools/README.md

 6. A topmost Card/CardGroup property with prefix defined by the configuration property `extensionPrefix` is converted into a vCard extension.

-7. The Card/CardGroup "titles" property is mapped onto the vCard TITLE property.
+7. The Card/CardGroup "titles" property is mapped to the vCard TITLE property.

-8. The "timeZone" property is always mapped onto a TZ parameter preserving the time zone name.
+8. The "timeZone" property is always mapped to a TZ parameter preserving the time zone name.

 9. It the "fullName" property is missing, the FN value is generated starting from the "name" property.
 The name components are separated by the "separator" value if present, space otherwise.
 If the "name" property is missing as well, the FN value is set to the "uid" property.